vlas-voloshin/JSONSchemaValidation/README.md

 ## Tread safety

-`VVJSONSchema` and all objects it is composed of are immutable after being constructed and is thus thread-safe, so a single schema can be used to validate multiple JSON documents in parallel threads.
+`VVJSONSchema` and all objects it is composed of are immutable after being constructed and thus thread-safe, so a single schema can be used to validate multiple JSON documents in parallel threads.
 It is also possible to construct multiple `VVJSONSchema` instances in separate threads, as long as no thread attempts to register additional schema keywords in the process.

 ## Caveats and known issues

 - External schema references are not yet supported.
-- Subschemas defined outside of keyword properties are not yet supported.
+- Subschemas defined outside of keyword properties (like `definitions` and different validation keywords) are not yet supported.
 - Regular expression patterns are validated using `NSRegularExpression`, which uses ICU implementation, not ECMA 262.
 Thus, some features like look-behind are not supported.
-- It is currently possible to cause an infinite recursion loop by validating against a schema with keywords such as `dependencies`, `allOf`, `anyOf`, `oneOf` or `not` referencing the same subschema they are defined in, or creating a reference cycle with other schemas.
+- It is currently possible to cause an infinite recursion loop by validating against a schema with keywords such as `dependencies`, `allOf`, `anyOf`, `oneOf` or `not` referencing the same subschema they are defined in, or creating such reference cycles with other schemas.

 ## License